QubesOS/qubes-doc/developer/building/qubes-builder-v2.md

    $ tools/generate-container-image.sh docker
     ```

-   In an AppVM, as `/var/lib/docker` is not persistent by default, you also
+   In an app qube, as `/var/lib/docker` is not persistent by default, you also
-   need to use bind-dirs to avoid repeating this step after reboot, adding
+   need to use [bind-dirs](/doc/bind-dirs/) to avoid repeating this step after reboot, adding
    the following to the `/rw/config/qubes-bind-dirs.d/docker.conf` file in
    this qube: